nswarm/protox/README.md

 ### Protobuf Compiler

 The way that **protoc**, the protobuf compiler, works is it is an executable that can run another executable as a plugin, passing it data on stdin and receiving results on stdout.
-For this to work inside of idlx, we have the **cli** executable call the protoc executable with our **protoc-plugin** executable. **protoc-plugin** then calls into our **core** library code.
+For this to work inside of protox, we have the **cli** executable call the protoc executable with our **protoc-plugin** executable. **protoc-plugin** then calls into our **core** library code.

 The **protoc** executable is assumed to be on your PATH.
 You can directly specify which protoc to use by setting the environment variable `PROTOC_EXE` to the path of the executable.